jordillonch/eggs/README.md

 The average move time with 10 players doing 1000 moves everyone, is 0.20 ms.

-The average move time with 1000 players doing 1000 moves everyone, is 18 ms. This result with a i3 CPU it is reduced to only 8 ms.
+The average move time with 1000 players doing 1000 moves everyone, is 18 ms. This result with a i3 CPU is reduced to only 8 ms.

 [Download all results](https://raw.github.com/jordillonch/eggs/master/apps/eggs_example_game/docs/benchmarks.ods)